jmhollinger/jmhollinger.github.io/README.md

 jmhollinger.github.io
 =====================
-This is the repository for my main GitHub Page.
+This is the repository for my main GitHub page.
+It is where my small projects (such as maps) reside.